 To minimize the risk of erosion and sediment transport associated with the development and maintenance of the foundations the tailings storage facility beams will be constructed to divert the runoff from Nalunaq Mountain into collection channels which will be constructed in sequence with the expansion of the tailings facility over time.
 Other activities during the Project's operations are not expected to cause significant erosion.
-By taking erosion into account when constructing the DTSF activities during the Project's operations are not expected to cause significant erosion are not expected to cause significant erosion.
-By taking the DTSF activities during the Project's operations are not expected to cause significant erosion (Golder 2020).
+By taking erosion into account when constructing the DTSF activities during the Project's operations are not expected to cause significant erosion (Golder 2020).